 Miners and ranchers used the branches for their fences and the trunks for fuel for their ore-processing steam engines.
 They were known in Spanish as izote de desierto meaning ‘desert daggers’ because of their sharp pointy bayonet ‘leaves’.

 The Joshua Tree, part of the Yucca family, is truly unique.
 They don’t have growth rings and their trunks are made of thousands of small fibers making it difficult to figure the tree’s age.
 They are fast growers even in the dry desert.

 The blooms are pollinated by the Yucca Moth, which spreads pollen while laying her eggs inside the flower.
 While the moth larvae consumes some of the seeds, there’s plenty left to disperse to grow into seedlings.

 Though seedlings come from ‘seeds’, new trees can also spawn from underground rhizomes that spread out around the host tree.

-One of the intriguing things about Joshua Tree isn’t ‘just’ about the thousands of Joshua Trees but also the huge boulders and the unique geological differences within the park.
+One of the intriguing things about Joshua Tree isn’t ‘just’ about the thousands of Joshua Trees but also the huge boulders and unique geological differences.

 The Cholla Garden